DrakeMTB/drakeMTB/webpages/girls.md

 ![pic of Jade](../images/girls_jade.jpg)

-I started mnt biking because I loved the idea of fun downhills, and that their was a whole team for it at Drake high school.
+I started mountain biking because I loved the idea of fun downhills, and that their was a whole team for it at Drake high school.
 I now know it is a lot more work than just fun downhills, its a great workout each day.
 I never thought racing would be so much fun either, but it is such an awsome supportive community that I wouldn't have it any other way!
 The team is amazing!

 ****